 - (A) Care follows a written plan of care established and periodically reviewed by a doctor of medicine, osteopathy, or podiatric medicine.
-Care plans established by a nurse practitioner or physician assistant may be accepted by an HCA that is not federally certified as a home care agency.
+Care plans established by a nurse practitioner, physician assistant or other therapists within their scope of practice may be accepted by an HCA that is not federally certified as a home care agency.
 For PACE participants, the interdisciplinary team shall establish, follow and periodically review the plan of care. - (1) The plan of care shall be developed in consultation with the agency staff and covers all pertinent diagnoses, including mental status, types of services, identification of any services furnished by other providers and how those services are coordinated, equipment required, frequency and duration of visits, prognosis, rehabilitation potential, functional limitations, activities permitted, instructions for timely discharge or referral and any other appropriate items. - (a) The plan of care shall identify the consumer's continuing need for home care and meet the consumer's medical, nursing, rehabilitative, social and discharge planning needs.

 - (b) The plan of care reflects the participation of the consumer to the extent possible.
 The HCA communicates the plan of care to the consumer/caregiver in a comprehensible way. - (B) If a physician or intermediate care provider refers a consumer under a plan of care that cannot be completed until after an evaluation visit, the attending physician or attending intermediate care provider shall be consulted to approve additions or modifications to the original plan.
 Orders for therapy services shall include the specific procedures and modalities to be used and the amount, frequency and duration.
-The therapist, other agency personnel and external home care providers (where applicable) shall participate in developing the plan of care. - (C) The total plan of care shall be reviewed by the attending physician or attending intermediate care provider and HCA personnel as often as the severity of the consumer's condition requires, but at least once every 60 days or more frequently when there is a significant change in condition. - (D) Agency professional staff shall promptly alert the physician or attending intermediate care provider to any changes that suggest a need to alter the plan of care. - (E) If person-to-person contact was not completed or if awaiting a return response, all contacts and interactions shall be documented.
+The therapist, other agency personnel and external home care providers (where applicable) shall participate in developing the plan of care. - (C) The total plan of care shall be reviewed by the attending physician or attending intermediate care provider and HCA personnel as often as the severity of the consumer's condition requires, but at least once every 60 days or more frequently when there is a significant change in condition. - (1) For consumers receiving intermittent respite and waiver services that are not provided within a continuous 60 day period, the time frame for review begins upon the re-initiation of care. - (D) Agency professional staff shall promptly alert the physician or attending intermediate care provider to any changes that suggest a need to alter the plan of care. - (E) If person-to-person contact was not completed or if awaiting a return response, all contacts and interactions shall be documented.
 The agency shall have a written policy regarding how the agency will intervene if the attending care provider cannot be contacted or does not respond timely. - (1) All orders shall contain sufficient information to carry out the order, name of the physician, intermediate care provider and, if appropriate, representative conferring the order to the HCA.